 Whining or buzzing in reverse only

 Some older Dodge trucks with 46RE four-speed automatic transmission can produce a buzzing or whining sound when going into reverse.
 In most cases, this will be more noticeable when the vehicle is cold.
-Although usually, no other symptoms are present, in rare cases, there can be issues with selecting reverse.
+Although no other symptoms are usually present, there can be issues with selecting reverse in rare cases.

 - A well-known problem, covered by several corresponding Technical Service Bulletins.
 In some cases, a regulator valve may be faulty, and replacing it with an uprated one solves the problem.